A Neural Tangent Kernel Perspective of GANs: Proofs of Theoretical Results and Additional Results

-\begin{repassumption}{hyp:discr_archi}[Discriminator architecture] The discriminator is a standard architecture (fully connected, convolutional or residual) with activations that are smooth everywhere except on a closed set $D$ of null Lebesgue measure. \end{repassumption}
+\begin{repassumption}{hyp:discr_archi}[Discriminator architecture] The discriminator is a standard architecture (fully connected, convolutional or residual).
+Any activation $\phi$ in the network satisfies the following properties: \begin{itemize} \item $\phi$ is smooth everywhere except on a finite set $D$; \item for all $j\in\sN$, there exist scalars $\lambda_1^{\parentheses*{j}}$ and $\lambda_2^{\parentheses*{j}}$ such that: